tdaykin/tdaykin.github.io/about.md

 ### Multidisciplinary Undergraduate Research Competition (MURC)
 **University of British Columbia** - Vancouver, B.C.
-*March 2020*
+*March 2022*

-- Lead a multidisciplinary team as we discovered innovations in air purification which evolved into authoring an abstract and representing our findings in a non-technical presentation
+- Authored an abstract and represented our findings in a non-technical presentation.

-Daykin, T. D., Holzman, I. M., & Chin, S. (2022). *Development of a UV-LED based air purification system: A research study*.
+> Daykin, T. D., Holzman, I. M., & Chin, S. (2022). *Development of a UV-LED based air purification system: A research study*.
 Undergraduate Research in Natural and Clinical Science and Technology (URNCST) Journal, 6(4), A29–A29. [https://doi.org/10.26685/urncst.375](https://doi.org/10.26685/urncst.375)